BlueHeronGames/vivid/README.md

-\# Blind First Game
+# Vivid

-Prototype of an old-school 2D adventure game, made with blind accessibility in mind.
-All Typescript.
+Prototype game engine for creating old-school adventure games for blind and sighted players.